gnahum12345/codepath-android-instagram/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Use of TextureView and ImageView to display an ongoing camera in app and the corresponding picture immediately after.
+- [x] use of mostly fragments moving in between the timeline fragment, camera fragment and profile fragment.
+- [x] alerting the user that they have not yet uploaded a photo or aded a caption
+- [x] preventing the user to upload without all the correct requirements.
+- [ ] after user sign up they go to the profile screen to finish their profile.
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.